 How ERC-7007 Differs from ERC-721

 ERC-7007 builds directly on top of ERC-721.
 Any ERC-7007 token is also a valid ERC-721 token, which means it works with existing wallets, marketplaces, and tooling out of the box.
-But it introduces several additions that matter specifically for AI-generated content:
+The additions that matter for AI-generated content are:

 Standardized AIGC metadata schema.
 The standard defines a JSON schema for AI-generated content metadata that goes beyond the typical NFT name-description-image triplet.
 It includes fields for the model used, the prompt submitted, and the verification proof, giving collectors and platforms structured data to work with.